ssbozy/ssbozy.github.io/posts/64msManifesto.md

 ---
-title: The 64 Milliseconds Manifesto
+title: "The 64 Milliseconds Manifesto"
 date: 2020-01-13
 ---